baddoub/imdb-streamer/README.md

 ### Explanation of some technical choices :
 On start, we feed database with csv data using [alpakka](https://doc.akka.io/docs/alpakka/current/).
 (First use of this library and i really like it).

 The database is a basic in-memory relational database on postgresSql mode.
-I have used Doobie as a jdbc framework for

-fun since i don't have the chance to use it at work.
+I have used Doobie (typelevel) as a jdbc framework for fun since i don't have the chance to use it at work.

 As you will observe, i have tried to implement the hexagonal architecture in this project.
 A must have for all web developement projects.

+For unit tesing, i have used the random generator [RandomDataGenerator] (https://github.com/DanielaSfregola/random-data-generator) in order to generate testing data.

 ### Launch